cbrennanpoole/Qualitative-Self/README.md

     - Excellent Project / Program Management Skills.
     - Effective Communications Skills
     - Verbal and Written.
-53. Ability to Lead Cross-functional teams to Deliver Results.`technically proficient`<br>
+53. Ability to Lead Cross-functional teams to Deliver Results.`technically proficient`
     - Expertise in Innovation,
     - Logistics, and the
     - The North American infrastructure